MR. PARTINGTON'S MOP by Elizabeth Robins

 tion has lately been reiterated in all the emphasis of unlimited space and large print, precisely as though on the highest authority that account of the matter had not been proved to be without foundation in fact.

 "The Times" used formerly to print the refutations coming from instructed persons of high character.
 The Suffrage question has, it seems, grown too serious for continuance of the old usage.
-The lastest authoritative contravention of "The Times'" report was denied insertion in its entirety.
+The latest authoritative contravention of "The Times'" report was denied insertion in its entirety.
 Even the summarised version of Miss Alice Stone Blackwell's expert evidence was dismissed in small type.

 That was hardly fair.
 But such tactics of panic will in the end serve the Suffragists rather than the Antis.
 To do this seems to be the fate of each new Anti-Suffragist device.